hashgraph/hedera-services/hedera-node/docs/lambdas.md

 The main security concerns with transfer allowances are the same as with smart contracts.
 That is,
 - A lambda author could code a bug allowing an attacker to exploit the lambda.
 - A malicious dApp could trick a user into installing a lambda with a backdoor for the dApp author to exploit.

 Lambda authors must mitigate the risk of bugs by rigorous testing and code review.
-Users must remain vigilant about signing transactions presented by dApps of questionable integrity.
+Users must remain vigilant about signing transactions from dApps of questionable integrity.

 ## Reference Implementation